 Alberta Blue Cross administers benefits for the Métis Health Benefits program on behalf of the GNWT.

-This program provides you with 100 per cent coverage for eligible prescription drug products as defined in Health Canada’s Non-Insured Health Benefit (NIHB) Drug Benefit List when the drug is prescribed by a recognized health care professional and dispensed by a licensed pharmacist.
+This program provides you with 100 percent coverage for eligible prescription drug products as defined in Indigenous Services Canada’s Non-Insured Health Benefit (NIHB) Drug Benefit List when the drug is prescribed by a recognized health care professional and dispensed by a licensed pharmacist.
 There are a few cases when the program will not cover the full cost of the claim and you may need to pay out of pocket:

-If a drug that has been prescribed for you is not on Health Canada’s NIHB Drug Benefit List, your health care professional or pharmacist may submit a request to Alberta Blue Cross on your behalf for prior authorization.
+If a drug that has been prescribed for you is not on Indigenous Services Canada’s NIHB Drug Benefit List, your health care professional or pharmacist may submit a request to Alberta Blue Cross on your behalf for prior authorization.
 The exception drug coverage is for a period not exceeding 12 months after which a request may be resubmitted for approval or you may pay the cost.

 Covered services may include check-ups, cleanings, fillings, extractions, root canals, crowns, dentures, and orthodontics.
 Prior approval is recommended for all dental services.